msymeonides/Migrate3D/README.md

 # README

-Last Edited: January 15, 2024 (Migrate3D version 1.5)
+Last Edited: June 27, 2025 (Migrate3D version 2.0)

 # Migrate3D

-Migrate3D is a Python program that streamlines and automates cell migration analysis, returning meaningful metrics that provide insight into cell migration to help the user evaluate biological questions.
-This program does not handle imaging data, only previously generated tracking data, so it is not meant to replace functions already performed very well by programs such as Imaris, Vision4D, CellProfiler, TrackMate etc. Migrate3D’s purpose is to take the tracks produced from any of these programs and quickly and easily process the data to generate various metrics of interest in a transparent and tunable fashion.
+Migrate3D is a Python program that streamlines and automates biological object motion (e.g. cell migration) analysis, returning meaningful metrics that help the user evaluate biological questions.
+This program does not handle imaging data, only previously generated tracking data, so it is not meant to replace functions already performed very well by programs such as Imaris, Arivis Pro, CellProfiler, TrackMate etc. Migrate3D’s purpose is to take the tracks produced from any of these programs and quickly and easily process the data to generate various metrics of interest in a transparent and tunable fashion, all done through an intuitive graphical user interface (GUI).
+In addition to motion analysis, Migrate3D can also detect and quantify object-object interactions, such as contacts or attractions.

-These results can be used in downstream analyses to compare different conditions, different cell subpopulations, etc. The calculated metrics are all adapted from existing reports in the literature where they were found to have biological significance.
-Migrate3D not only calculates simple metrics such as track velocity and arrest coefficient, but more complex ones such as straightness index (i.e. confinement ratio), mean squared displacement across selectable time lags, relative turn angles, etc., and includes adjustable constraints and filters to ensure that clean results are produced.
+These results can be used in downstream analyses to compare different conditions, categories of objects, etc. The calculated metrics are all adapted from existing reports in the literature where they were found to have biological significance.
+Migrate3D not only calculates simple metrics such as track velocity and arrest coefficient, but more complex ones such as straightness index (i.e. confinement ratio), mean squared displacement, turning angles, etc., and includes adjustable constraints and filters to ensure that clean results are produced.

+Migrate3D requires a .csv file input that contains data from object movements through two- or three-dimensional space.
+After execution, the program will return a set of .xlsx files, each with several worksheets, containing track-by-track summary metrics, mean squared displacement analysis, etc.

+If the user imports a Categories .csv file (simply listing the category for each object ID), two additional analyses will be performed: dimensionality reduction using principal component analysis (PCA), and decision tree analysis using XGBoost.
+There is no guarantee that these will be performed in a statistically-sound way, that is left up to the user to ensure, but the libraries used to perform these analyses are widely used.

-Migrate3D requires a .csv file input that contains data from cell movements through two- or three-dimensional space.
-Each row should include a unique cell identifier (ID), time, and X/Y/Z coordinates.
-While complete/uninterrupted tracks are ideal, the program can interpolate missing data if needed, as long as the different segments of the track belong to the same unique cell ID.
-A key limitation of the program is that it does not currently handle cell divisions (or fusions) in any intelligent way, so the user needs to separate all such tracks at the split/merge point so that each track only represents one cell.
+A limitation of the program is that it does not currently handle cell divisions (or fusions) in any intelligent way, so the user needs to separate all such tracks at the split/merge point so that each track only represents one cell.
 (Note: a record of which daughters belong to which parent cell can easily be kept using a simple numbering system within the track’s Name field.)

-Migrate3D has formatting functionality.
-If selected by the user, the program can account for multi-tracked timepoints, interpolate missing data points, and adjust for two-dimensional data. **Formatting functions do not alter original datafile** and the reformatted data will be part of the results output.

-After execution, the program will return a .xlsx file with several worksheets, containing stepwise calculations done for each timepoint of each track, track-by-track summary metrics, and mean squared displacement analysis (both track-by-track and summary statistics).
-If the option is enabled, a separate .xlsx file will be returned with analysis of cell-cell contacts.
-Additionally, another .xlsx output will be generated if Principal Component Analysis (PCA) is performed.
-This will include detailed outputs, which can be further enhanced by providing categorization of the data as .csv file (simply listing the category for each cell ID).
-If a categorization file is given, the PCA results will be returned in their own .xlsx file.
-There is no guarantee that the PCA is performed in a statistically-sound way, that is left up to the user to ensure, but the library used to perform the PCA (sklearn) is widely used.

-Migrate3D was created with ease of use in mind, to that end a graphical user interface (GUI) was implemented.
-This includes easy file open dialogs, user-adjustable parameters, and a progress bar.
-We welcome feedback and intend to support the program as resources allow.

-Migrate3D was developed by Matthew Kinahan, Emily Mynar, and Menelaos Symeonides at the University of Vermont, funded by NIH R21-AI152816 and NIH R56-AI172486 (PI: Markus Thali).
+Migrate3D was developed by Menelaos Symeonides, Emily Mynar, Matthew Kinahan, and Jonah Harris at the University of Vermont, funded by NIH R21-AI152816 and NIH R56-AI172486 (PI: Markus Thali).
+We welcome feedback and intend to continue developing and supporting the program as resources allow.

 ## Input Files

-Place your .csv input dataset in the Migrate3D folder you create during installation to make it easier to find in the GUI.
+A Segments input file is required to run Migrate3D.
+Optionally, a Categories input file can be provided to perform additional analyses.
+In both cases, the program will "guess" which columns contain which data, but if this fails, you can select them through a drop-down box in the GUI.

 ### Segments

-Segments input files should be a .csv with cell ID, time, X, Y, and Z coordinates.
+The Segments input file should be a .csv with five columns (or four for 2D data): object ID, time, X, Y, and Z coordinates.
 Please ensure that column headers are in the first row of the .csv file input.
+Note that the Time column is expected to contain a "real" time value (e.g. number of seconds), not just the number of timepoints elapsed.
+If an object has non-consecutive timepoints assigned to it (i.e. if an object's track has gaps), the object will be dropped and not analyzed at all, unless the interpolation formatting option is used.
+The IDs of dropped objects will be recorded in the results output.
+If interpolation is enabled, any missing timepoints will be linearly interpolated and the object will be used as normal.

 ### Categories

-Categories input files should be a .csv with cell ID and cell category (No categories file is necessary to run the program).
+The Categories input file should be a .csv with object ID and object category.
 Please ensure that column headers are in the first row of the .csv file input.
+If no Categories file is imported, a default category ("0") will be assigned to every object, and the PCA and XGBoost analyses (and anything else done per-category) will not be performed.

 ## Installing and Running Migrate3D

 These installation instructions involve the use of the command line.
 If you are not familiar with using the command line, just copy each line and paste into your prompt/terminal and press Enter.
 Once the process is complete, you will be able to paste in the next line and press Enter, and so on.
 If "sudo" is used, you will need to enter your account password to proceed.

-### On Windows (tested in Windows 11)
+### On Windows (tested in Windows 10 and 11)

 1. First, download and install the latest version of Miniconda3 for Windows using all the default options during installation: https://docs.conda.io/projects/miniconda/en/latest/index.html